 You may send emails discreetly, and a beta tool allows you to upload little files of up to 150MB.

 StartMail is an email service that prioritizes privacy.
 StartMail does not store or trade any personal data about its users.
 Each user has an encrypted vault where emails are stored.
-Emails can even be encrypted with OpenPGP and can only be opened with a password after that.
+Emails can even be encrypted with OpenPGP and only be opened with a password afterward.

 StartMail is a free email service for personal and corporate customers that wish to keep their emails private.
 Before being transmitted, each communication is encrypted to guarantee that only the intended recipients may read it.